kaustavd7/Yoga-Pose-detection-and-feedback-generation/README.md

  - Lastly, execute the predict-continuous-FINAL.ipynb script.
 This enables the prediction of yoga asanas for any given video.

 #### Feedback Generation
- - Run the "find_best_intermediate" file, just edit the
+ - Run the "find_best_intermediate" file, just edit the file path of the ideal yoga pose.
+ -